arthurpaulino/miraiml/README.md

 Some didactic tutorials can be found in the [example](examples) directory.
 Or [Read the Docs][docs_url] for a better understanding of MiraiML.

+## Building the documentation

+Simply call `$ make docs` and it will echo a clickable link to the index page for you.

 ## Contributing